sjoerd-verhagen/barcelona-rental-analysis/index.md

 _Horta Guinardó_ offers the best deal, combining the lowest average rent with the second-largest apartment sizes.
 In contrast, _Ciutat Vella_ also has low rents but much smaller average apartment sizes, making _Horta Guinardó_ the better value for space and price.

 </details> <details>
-  <summary>Step 2.5 – Lets dive a bit deeper (per district) </summary
+  <summary>Step 2.5 – Comparing 1- and 2-bedroom apartments </summary

-This query compares average rents for 1- and 2-bedroom apartments per district, excluding two districts.
-It calculates both the absolute and percentage price difference using a self-join on a grouped subquery.
-The result highlights how much more expensive 2-bedroom apartments are, giving further insight into rental pricing by district.
+This query looks at how much one- and two-bedroom flats cost in different districts, leaving out Sant Andreu and Nou Barris.
+It shows the average rents for both sizes and calculates how much more expensive two-bedrooms are compared to one-bedrooms, both in amount and percentage.

 ```sql
 WITH rent_counts AS (